shipth-is/cli/docs/game/ios.md

 # Topic: `game ios`

-Commands in the Game iOS topic are prefixed `shipthis game ios`.
-They relate to managing the iOS platform configuration for the game in the current directory.
+Commands in the `game ios` topic are prefixed `shipthis game ios`.
+They relate to managing the iOS platform configuration for a specific game (generally in the currently directory).

 :::tip Info
 You will need to be authenticated against ShipThis and Apple before you can use